SAP/openui5-docs/docs/Extension_for_Data_Aggregation_7d91431.md

     ```

 -   You can provide group levels to determine a hierarchy of expandable group levels in addition to the leaf nodes determined by the `groupable` and `aggregatable` properties.
-Only a **single** group level is currently supported and it cannot be expanded yet.
+Only the first node of the first level can be expanded.
+Paging is not supported.
 Group levels cannot be combined with filtering or with the system query option `$count : true`.

 > Note: